Quantcast

 In essence, this bill mandates that state agencies and governmental bodies in Wisconsin prioritize using native prairie and forage plants to support native bees, butterflies, and other pollinators where applicable.
 It establishes an initiative that requires these entities to select such plants to enhance pollinator habitats.
 Additionally, the bill directs the Department of Natural Resources to provide assistance and information to state agencies when requested, to help implement this preference effectively.
 The legislation emphasizes the importance of native flora in conservation efforts, thereby supporting biodiversity and ecological balance within the state.

-The bill was co-authored by Representative Lee Snodgrass (Democrat-52nd District), Senator Tim Carpenter (Democrat-3rd District), Senator Kristin Dassler-Alfheim (Democrat-18th District), Senator Dora E. Drake (Democrat-4th District), Senator Jodi Habush Sinykin (Democrat-8th District).
-It was co-sponsored by Representative Clinton M. Anderson (Democrat-45th District), Representative Deb Andraca (Democrat-23rd District), and Representative Margaret Arney (Democrat-18th District), along 32 other co-sponsors.
+The bill was co-authored by Representative Lee Snodgrass (Democrat-52nd District), Senator Tim Carpenter (Democrat-3rd District), Senator Kristin Dassler-Alfheim (Democrat-18th District), Senator Dora E. Drake (Democrat-4th District), and Senator Jodi Habush Sinykin (Democrat-8th District).
+It was co-sponsored by Representative Clinton M. Anderson (Democrat-45th District), Representative Deb Andraca (Democrat-23rd District), and Representative Margaret Arney (Democrat-18th District), along with 32 other co-sponsors.

 Jeff Smith has authored or co-authored another 26 bills since the beginning of the 2025 session, with none of them being enacted.